christo-sw/Simple_API_Assessment/README.md

 - To connect to the API, use `http://localhost:5049`
 - To connect to SwaggerUI, use `http://localhost:7156`

-NOTE: If running from Visual Studio, SwaggerUI will be available and open automatically.
+**Note:** If running from Visual Studio, SwaggerUI will be available and open automatically.
 If running from the command line, SwaggerUI is available but has to be navigated to using the above link.
 If running via docker, SwaggerUI will not be available, since the production build of the API does not host the UI.